ibitcy/react-stores-devtools-extension/README.md

 ## Demo

-Test the extension on [Online demo](https://ibitcy.github.io/react-stores/)
+See how the extension works on [Online demo](https://ibitcy.github.io/react-stores/)

 ## Usage